Ultimate things to see in Yellowstone National Park

 Go to Old Faithful

 A visit to Yellowstone National Park wouldn’t be complete without seeing an eruption of its most famous geyser.
 It is one of the most predictable geothermal features on earth, hence the name.
-In the visitor center, there is a display showing the time of the next eruption.
+In the visitor centre, there is a display showing the time of the next eruption.

 If you time it right, you can hike up to Observation point to have a view from above.
 Unfortunately, we were just too late to see it.